Close Menu

 The controller is the most direct connection between the player and the video game.
 Over the decades, we’ve seen brilliant designs that have marked generations… and others that have gone down in history for all the wrong reasons.
 From the unforgettable controller of the Xbox 360, considered by many to be the gold standard in ergonomics, to failed experiments like the Atari Jaguar Controller, the evolution of these devices has been filled with successes and setbacks.

 This ranking reviews 42 controllers that have left their mark (for better or for worse) on the industry.
 The list includes the most innovative, the most beloved by players, and those that, although they didn’t shine, are part of the video game legacy.
-You may miss some or want to change some positions in the ranking, we’re interested in knowing your opinion and invite you to share it with us in the comments.
+You may miss some or want to change some positions in the ranking, we’re interested in hearing your opinion and invite you to share it with us in the comments.

 The best controllers in history and the worst ever made